Practice at Tula

 Tula welcomes all gender identities, body shapes and sizes, ages, and levels of experience.

 We teach with accessibility in mind and make generous use of props.
-Blocks, blankets, straps, bolsters, chairs, and the wall are all considered valuable tools for practice.
+Blocks, blankets, straps, bolsters, chairs, and the wall are all valuable tools for practice.
 Support is not a lesser version of yoga.
 Very often, support helps students feel more clearly, breathe more fully, and practice with greater awareness.

 Resting, modifying, and choosing a different option are always welcome.
 Your practice does not need to look like anyone else’s.